Trynera/DFinition/README.md

 We can also see chest content is stored as "args" with every item being listed in the "items" list. (more about that later)

 # IDs
-IDs are generally used to describe each part of a template.
+IDs are generally used to describe every part of a template (other than lists).
-IDs can rage from blocks, to values, to variables.
+Weirdly enough IDs aren't used equally.
+Every actual block has the ID block, no matter what type of block.
+I.e. the type of block gets described in "block" for every block (i.e. `"block":"func"`), and every item gets described in ID (i.e. `"id":"bl_tag"`).

 # Actions
 To understand what I'm about to tell you, you need to believe in ids.

+# Items
+Items exist idk man.